nasa/ziggy/doc/user-manual/event-handler-examples.md

 #### Permuter Task for UOW 2

-Meanwhile, before any of the `sample-1` or `sample-2` data sets got processed, we see two tasks with ID 10 and 11, permuter module, running on data sets 1 and 2.
+Meanwhile, before any of the `sample-1` or `sample-2` data sets got processed, we see two tasks with ID 10 and 11, permuter node, running on data sets 1 and 2.
 Oddly, the subtask "scoreboards" are `0/0`.
 What happened?!?!

 Well -- remember that we set up this example so that it wouldn't process any data that got processed before (i.e., we are doing "keep-up" processing, not reprocessing).
 All of the data in `set-1` and `set-2` was processed in the first example, so there were no `set-1` or `set-2` subtasks that needed to be processed in this example.